 These tips may vary slightly from country to country, depending on specific variations from TSA and FAA guidelines.
 In other words, these tips were written from the perspective of a traveler from the USA.
 However, if you are in another country, say the United Kingdom, and traveling internationally, say to Brazil, you will need to review the Drone Laws in the United Kingdom and the Drone laws in Brazil to tailor the general rules of thumb here.

-How you can bring a drone on an airplane
+How can you bring a drone on an airplane?

 Follow these steps when packing a drone in your carry-on or checked baggage: